-We offer monthly, annual and multiple-year contracts to our clients, generally with 30 days' notice required for changes in the number of agent seats and sometimes with a minimum number of agent seats required.
-Larger clients typically choose annual contracts, which generally include an implementation and ramp period of several months.
-Fixed subscription fees (including bundled plans) are generally billed monthly in advance, while related usage fees are billed in arrears.
+We offer monthly, annual and multiple-year contracts to our clients, generally with 30 days' notice required for reductions in the number of agent seats.
+Increases in the number of agent seats can be provisioned almost immediately.
+Our clients, therefore, are able to adjust the number of agent seats used to meet their changing contact center volume needs.
+Our larger clients typically choose annual contracts, which generally include an implementation and ramp period of several months.
+Fixed subscription fees, including bundled plans, are generally billed monthly in advance, while related usage fees are billed in arrears.
 Support activities include technical assistance for our solution and upgrades and enhancements to our VCC cloud platform on a when-and-if-available basis, which are not billed separately.